100% homemade Strawberry Shortcake. In cupcake form.

 I was excited that my responsibility for the recent partnership with Bozzuto was to make a treat replicating my childhood favorite dessert.

 For the cupcakes, I used my go-to vanilla cupcake recipe.
 It’s a simple vanilla batter that does not require a mixer.
-Everything may be mixed by hand and they only take about 25 minutes start to finish.
+Everything may be mixed by hand.
 They are infused with vanilla extract and vanilla bean.
 Just pure tasting vanilla goodness.
 You may leave out the fresh vanilla bean, but I strongly recommend you using it.

 These cupcakes are vanilla to the extreme.
 Soft, fluffy, and so much aromatic vanilla.